-Recommendation: NOAA should undertake a strategic planning exercise toward (possible) operational decadal predictions.
+Recommendation: NOAA should undertake a strategic planning exercise towards (possible) operational decadal predictions.

 Response: We agree with the panel that a key hurdle is to establish whether or not there is useful predictability at decadal scales.
+The evaluation of the CMIP 5 and IPCC AR5 decadal prediction experiments will be a near-term step for this evaluation.
 Planning for operational decadal predictions should be based on a solid foundation of fundamental research.

 Recommendation: While the Atlantic Meridional Overturning Circulation is one of the most important foci for decadal variability and abrupt change studies, the Pacific, polar regions (including recent trends in Arctic and Antarctic ice), and southern oceans, should not be neglected.
 Response: Agreed.
 The FY11 President's Budget Request includes support for a collaborative effort by GFDL and ESRL on Arctic sea ice variability and change and fundamental research at GFDL on land-ice dynamics.